allegory-software/many-machines/README.md

 If anything goes wrong or you want to know what commands do underneath, type `DEBUG=1 mm ...`.
-There's an entire vocabulary for printing, tracing, error reporting and arg checking in `lib/die.sh` that all the scripts use, so getting familiar with that now will make it easier to read the MM code.
+There's an entire vocabulary for printing, tracing, error reporting and arg checking in `lib/die.sh` that all the scripts use, so getting familiar with that now will make it easier to read the MM code in the future.

 ## Modules